Lehoczkil/ManhwaLab/README.md

 # Installation Guide

 # Usage
-The deployed website is pretty slow, due to the (free) service we are using for deploying, but it should work properly after a few minutes.

-Our website is available at https://manhwalab.onrender.com/

-It is usable locally, by completing (with your environment variables), and running the start.sh script for the backend, and by the "npm run serve" command for the frontend.
-It is important to start the backend first.
+Currently we are moving our project to AWS, so its not deployed at the moment.

 # Features

-On the deployed version:
+On the deployed version (onece its live):
 - Browse
 - Check Comic profile
 - Counting views
 - Showing most popular comics for the day/week/month ( currently the database resets after a while, soon will be fixed)
+- Register/login (JWT)
+- Database does not reset
+- User profile page (editable)

 On localhost:
 - All of the above
-- Register/login (JWT)
-- Database does not reset

 Fixes, optimizations are continously done.

-*New deployed version expected on the next week ( 2023/02/13 - 2023/02/17).

 # Tech Stack